-On January 1, 2021, the Company adopted ASC 842, Leases ("ASC 842").
+On January 1, 2021, the Company adopted Accounting Standards Codification ("ASC") 842, Leases.
 No lease arrangements were in place as of January 1, 2021.
 Following guidance in ASC 842, arrangements meeting the definition of a lease are classified as operating or financing leases and are recorded on the condensed consolidated balance sheet.
 Right-of-use ("ROU") assets represent the Company's right to use an underlying asset for the lease term and lease liabilities represent an obligation to make lease payments arising from the lease.
 ROU assets and lease liabilities are recognized at the lease commencement date based on the present value of lease payments over the lease term at the rate implicit in the lease or the Company's incremental borrowing rate.
 The ROU asset is amortized over the lease term.
 Variable lease expenses, if any, are recorded when incurred.

 In calculating the ROU asset and related lease liability, the Company elected to combine lease and non-lease components.
 The Company excluded short-term leases having initial terms of 12 months or less from the new guidance as an accounting policy election and recognizes rent expense on a straight-line basis over the lease term.
+Refer to Note 5 for the additional disclosures required by ASC 842.